BrightspaceUI/testing/README.md

 Note that the call to `clickElem` is not `await`-ed, since by the time it resolves the event will have already been dispatched.

+If you need to prevent the default behaviour of the event in your test, you can use `oneDefaultPreventedEvent`.

 #### Waiting for a Lit Element to Update

 When using Lit-based components, it's common to create a fixture and then modify some of its properties, which usually requires waiting for those changes to be rendered.